percona/everest-doc/docs/administer/Idp_integration.md

 !!! note "Note"
-    To integrate IdP with Percona Everest, first, [install Percona Everest](../install/installEverest.md) and then [configure OIDC](#configure-oidc-on-the-providerss-side) on the IdP's side as well as the [Percona Everest side](#configure-oidc-on-percona-everest-side).
+    To integrate IdP with Percona Everest, first, [install Percona Everest](../install/installEverest.md) and then [configure OIDC](#configure-oidc-on-the-provider-side) on the IdP's side as well as the [Percona Everest side](#configure-oidc-on-percona-everest-side).

-## Configure OIDC on the providers's side
+## Configure OIDC on the provider side

 - **Proof Key for Code Exchange (PKCE)**: When setting up the Provider side, it's important to configure an application specifically for [PKCE](https://auth0.com/docs/get-started/authentication-and-authorization-flow#authorization-code-flow-with-proof-key-for-code-exchange-pkce-){:target="_blank"} authorization.